RESTORE THE SHINE TO MEDALLION FINANCIAL CORP.

 Source: S&P Capital IQ, DEF14A, 10K/Q

-FIGURE 9: Shows the CASH compensation paid to Andrew Murstein in FYE23 as a percentage of profits generated for stockholders.
-Mr. Murstein was the 2nd highest paid in FYE23 and FYE22.
-Murstein was the highest paid by FAR (17x average) compared to banks over 30x larger generating consistent/higher profits.¹
+FIGURE 10: Shows the CASH compensation paid to Andrew Murstein in FYE23 as a percentage of profits generated for stockholders.
+Mr. Murstein was the 2nd highest paid in FYE23 and FYE22 at 3.9x and 3.4x the peer average.
+Murstein was also the highest paid in cash compensation as a percentage of revenue and operating expenses compared to proxy peers in 2023¹.
+Murstein has consistently been near the top or at the top of these categories every year from 2021 - 2023.

 6. Dividends could be suspended if core performance continues to worsen under the current management and Board.